 Mastic production shapes daily life in Chios.
 In villages where the aromatic resin is produced, called “mastihohoria,” all of the residents partake in the preparation of the product.

-It begins in fall, when the tree bark is scored by a needle-like tool.
-The mastic then seeps out of the tree, like tears, as the bark tries to “heal” itself.
+Preparation begins in fall, when the tree bark is scored by a needle-like tool.
+The mastic then seeps out of the tree like tears as the bark tries to “heal” itself.

 This process of gathering mastic is such an ancient tradition that UNESCO placed it on its “Intangible Cultural Heritage of Humanity” list in 2014.